 Anti-vaccinators in Norwich 1882-1885: Who were they and how were they punished?

-Elizabeth's MSc dissertation.
-Elizabeth is regularly giving talks on this subject, so get in touch if you’d like to know more.
+This project was my MSc dissertation.
+I have regularly given talks on this subject, so feel free to get in touch if you’d like to know more.

-As part of the project she transcribed nearly 5000 individual vaccination register entries for Norwich between 1882 and 1885.
+As part of the project, I transcribed nearly 5000 individual vaccination register entries for Norwich between 1882 and 1885.